 Manchester United defender Wan-Bissaka given two-match Champions League ban after Young Boys red card

-The right-back was dismissed for a bad challenge during the first half of the game in Switzerland, with United going on to suffer a shock 2-1 defeat.
+The right-back was dismissed for a mis-timed challenge during the first half of the game in Switzerland, with United going on to suffer a shock 2-1 defeat.

-Wan-Bissaka will now miss the next two fixtures in the Champions League, starting with their game at home to Villarreal tonight and including the match with Atalanta at Old Trafford on October 20.
+Wan-Bissaka will now miss the next two fixtures in the Champions League, starting with their game at home to Villarreal on Wednesday night, as well as the match with Atalanta at Old Trafford on October 20.

 Editors' Picks